HexHive/IOVFI/README.md

-# FOSBin-Flop
+# IOVec Function Identification (IOVFI)

 Dynamic function identifier for stripped binaries.
-FOSBin-Flop works by measuring program state changes a function performs with a given input program state, and then uses this information as a unique fingerprint for later identification in unknown binaries.
+IOVFI works by measuring program state changes a function performs with a given input program state, and then uses this information as a unique fingerprint for later identification in unknown binaries.
 The combination of input program state and output program state is called